mastodon/documentation/content/en/api/oauth-scopes.md

 ---
 title: OAuth Scopes
-description: Defining what you have permission to do with the API
+summary: Defining what you have permission to do with the API
 menu:
   docs:
     weight: 20